 - Some parents said their baby developed a rash after use.

-This gift set contains four different products for baby’s skin, including a Tip-to-Toe Wash, baby lotion, a baby cleansing bar, and baby wipes.
+This gift set contains five different products for baby’s skin, including a baby lotion, baby shampoo and wash, Cream-to-Powder, Nourishing Baby Oil, and Buttermilk Soap.
 This set of baby products from the Rich Moisture collection will help your favorite mama-to-be offer complete care to her baby’s skin.

-Dove has been pediatrician tested so you can feel safe using their products on your baby.
-And by trying these smaller-sized products, it gives you a chance to test out a new brand before committing to a full-sized product to see whether it works for you and your baby.
+Burt’s Bees has been pediatrician tested so you can feel safe using their products on your baby.
+And by trying these smaller-sized products, gives you a chance to test out a new brand before committing to a full-sized product to see whether it works for you and your baby.